 It boasts an intuitive user interface, it’s secure, and it offers plenty of storage (15 GB).
 Better yet, Gmail can do so much more when you plug in one of the many extensions on offer to users.

-Here are 11 of the best to take you from Gmail user to Gmail power user.
+Here are 24 of the best to take you from Gmail user to Gmail power user in 2023.

 “Take control of when you send and receive email messages.”

-Cost: From free to $7.95 a month (the free account is good for 10 messages/month, while a paid yearly account with unlimited emails is only $5.95/month)..
+Cost: From free to $9.95 a month (the free account is good for 5 messages/month, while a paid yearly account with unlimited emails ranges from $9.95 to $19.95/month)..(they also offer awesome deals on team accounts)

 Right Inbox makes email much more functional with a few simple yet intuitive add-on features.
 More than 250,000 professionals use Right Inbox every day to increase their email productivity.
 If all you’re looking to do is control when your emails go out, have recurring emails, and get reminders to help you organize your email communications, inbox, and life, RightInbox is more than sufficient.
-Right Inbox added some cool new features in 2019 worth checking out, in particular the email signatures feature and the email templates feature.
+Right Inbox added 6 new features worth checking out, in particular the email tracker feature and the email templates feature.
+Right Inbox now offer 5 free email tracking credits per/month on their free account plan.

 “Run your entire business from your inbox.”